Voyage Number

 Voyage summary

 Research voyage from Darwin to Fremantle, traveling via Christmas Island and Cocos (Keeling) Islands to complete a marine biodiversity survey of the Indian Ocean Territories (IOT) that belong to Australia.
-This voyage will complete a research project that started in 2021 on voyage IN2021_V04.
+This voyage is the second voyage in a world-first biodiversity survey that started in 2021 on voyage IN2021_V04.

 These voyages will provide vital data to support the management of the new marine parks that were established around these islands in March 2022.